Share this article:

 Giromagny

-The last of the three uphill options starts in Giromagny.
-This is by far the longest, but therefore also has the friendliest percentages.
-With a distance of 16.5 kilometres, one quickly thinks of high mountains.
-However, the average ascent betrays that this is not the case, as with a 4.2% average, again you will not get any higher than the 1173m of the previous two routes.
+The last of three options for getting upstairs starts in Giromagny.
+This is by far the longest route, but it also has the gentlest gradients.
+With a distance of 16.5 kilometres, you might easily think of high mountains.
+However, the average gradient reveals that this is not the case, as even with an average of 4.2%, you still won’t reach a higher altitude than the 1,173 metres of the previous two routes.

 The distinctive feature of this side is the hugely long run-out from Giromagny where the road meanders kindly upwards along a babbling brook.
 It is only after 8 kilometres that the legs are really shaken up by the higher gradients and, something that always makes us happy, the many hairpin turns up to the summit.